Ralph F. Gates

-Ralph Fesler Gates (February 24, 1893 - July 28, 1978) was an American politician who served as the 37th governor of the U.S. state of Indiana from 1945 to 1949.
+Ralph Fesler Gates (February 24, 1893 - July 28, 1978) was an American politician who served as the 37th governor of Indiana from 1945 to 1949.
 A lawyer and veteran of World War I, he is credited with returning his party to power after the Ku Klux Klan scandal in the late 1920s that led to years of Democratic dominance of the state government during the Great Depression.
 His term in office focused primarily on encouraging economic growth as World War II ended through the improvement of the state highway system, education reform, and offering incentives for industrial growth.
 After leaving office he remained active as a leader in the state Republican Party until his death.

 Early life

 Family and background

 Ralph Gates was born in Columbia City, Indiana, on February 24, 1893, the first son of Benton E. and Alice Fesler Gates.
 Gates had three younger brothers; John, Scott, and Benton.
 His father was a local banker, an attorney, and chaired the county Republican Party for ten years.
 To earn an income as a boy, Gates delivered newspapers and became acquainted with Thomas R. Marshall, who later became Vice President of the United States.
 Gates attended public school in Columbia City and graduated from high school in 1911.
 He attended the University of Michigan where he earned a bachelor's degree in 1915 and law degree in 1917.

 After the United States entered World War I, Gates enlisted in the United States Navy in September 1917.
 He was mustered in as an ensign and assigned to the Pay Corps, which was responsible to managing the payroll of the navy.
 In December he was promoted to lieutenant and transferred overseas to work in the War Risk Insurance Bureau based in Ireland where he was employed to sell bonds to insure government war assets.
 He personally sold over $1 million in bonds, almost entirely to naval personnel.
 In April 1919 he was transferred to France where he was placed in command of an airbase that was being constructed.
 The base was finished just as the war ended and Gates was offered a position in the Belgian relief effort, but he turned down the offer so he could go home.